eclipse-edc/Connector/docs/developer/decision-records/2023-11-09-api-versioning/README.md

 ### Delegation mechanism for controllers

-Not every endpoint changes from version to version, that means we will have to make the _same_ controller available under _multiple_ URL paths as we do not want to duplicate controllers.
+Not every endpoint changes from version to version.
+We will have to make the _same_ controller available under _multiple_ URL paths as we do not want to duplicate controllers.
 There are several potential ways we could make this work: